 Home monitoring of patients on anticoagulants is a relatively new business, making it difficult to predict market acceptance, development, expansion and direction.
 The home monitoring services to be provided by the Company represent a relatively new development in the U.S. healthcare industry.
 Accordingly, adoption by patients and physicians can require education, which can result in a lengthy sales cycle.
 The market may take time to develop.
 Physicians and/or patients may be slow to adopt new methods.
-The development of the Company's home monitoring business will depend on many factors.
-These factors include: The Company's ability to differentiate its services from those of its competitors; the extent and timing of the acceptance of the Company's sales and marketing and engagement efforts with customers and their health plan participants; the Company's ability to provide quality customer service, as perceived by patients and physicians.
+The development of the Company's home monitoring business will depend on a number of factors.
+These factors include: The Company's ability to differentiate its services from those of its competitors; the extent and timing of the acceptance of the Company's services as a replacement for, or supplement to, traditional methods of monitoring patients; the effectiveness of the Company's sales and marketing and engagement efforts with customers and their health plan participants; the Company's ability to provide quality customer service, as perceived by patients and physicians.